Right There (Ariana Grande song): Background and composition

 J. "Lonny" Bereal, James "J-Doe" Smith, Al Sherrod Lambert, Jeff Lorber and Big Sean.
 Grande recorded her lines at the London Bridge's Studios in Los Angeles, California, while Sean's verse was recorded at Studios de la Reine in Paris, France.
 "Right There" samples the 1979 jazz instrumental song "Rain Dance" by The Jeff Lorber Fusion; it is the same sample that was used for the 1997 Lil' Kim song "Crush on You".
 Grande has referred to "Right There" as "sort of a sequel" to her first top-ten single "The Way" due to the songs' similarities in melody and composition.
 The singer spoke of the mutual interest she and rapper Big Sean felt in wanting to collaborate but mentioned that it took some time for them to find the right song.
 She said, "We were talking about a few other songs together but it just never worked out and it never was the right moment and then finally 'Right There' came along.
 And we were like 'Oh this is it'."

-In production terms, "Right There" has a 1990s R&B throwback style sound that is instrumentally supported by stabbing synths, trap-inflected programmed snare drums and a mid-tempo beat that runs trought a groove.
+In production terms, "Right There" has a 1990s R&B throwback style sound that is instrumentally supported by stabbing synths, trap-inflected programmed snare drums and a mid-tempo beat that runs through a groove.
 Grande introduces the song using her higher vocal register while a distorted bass voice appears singing the hook while Grande harmonizes around.
 Sean then half-rapped his verse, "OK, this, this, this for my number one girl who got the top spot title/ Spent a hour [sic] in the bathroom walked out looking like a model."
 Grande later appears singing her first verse: "Boy you make me feel lucky/ Finally the stars align/ Never has it been so easy, tell me you love/ And to give you this heart of mine."

 Its lyrics find Grande affirming that she will always being there for her love interest.
 Sean agree, reaffirming that he will be there for her too as Lucas Villa from AXS perceived.
 However, some critics noted sexual suggestions in Sean's verses.
 Entertainment Weeklys Nick Catucci commented that the rapper "slyly acknowledges Grande's chaste image in the song, crediting the "missionary" position for his player status."
 Catucci noted Grande's innocence "isn't sacred, but the fact that she wears it as lightly as she does may be a small miracle."
 Jason Lipshutz from Billboard wrote that while Sean "boasts about his sexual prowess," Grande flaunts her typically "impressive melismas before ratcheting up the emotion for the finale."